How to Connect Any CRM via HTTP Request Node

 $filter:EmailAddresses/any(e: e/Email eq '{{ $json.email }}')$select:ContactKey,PreferredName,FamilyName

 Karbon uses OData query syntax.
 ServiceNow uses sysparm_query.
-Read your CRM
+Read your CRM's filtering documentation carefully.

 Updating Records (PUT/PATCH Requests)